 Table 1: Search results

-Note: BdE metadata is currently only provided in Spanish, so search terms must be provided in Spanish to retrieve results.
+BdE metadata is currently available in Spanish only, so search terms must be in Spanish to retrieve results.
 The institution is working on an English version.

-Once you have found a series, you can load the GBP/EUR exchange rate using the sequential number reference (Numero_secuencial) as follows:
+After finding a time series, you can load the GBP/EUR exchange rate using the sequential number reference (Numero_secuencial):

 seq_number <- xr_gbp |>